Shopify/sewing-kit-next/packages/plugin-eslint/README.md

 ## `eslint()`

-The `eslint` function returns a `sewing-kit` plugin.
+The `eslint` function returns a `loom` plugin.
 This plugin applies to the workspace, not an individual project.

 ```js
 import {createWorkspace} from '@sewing-kit/core';